EifelMono/Tausendblatt.AnimationOnly/README.md

 ## With images and Xamarin.Forms animations you can make a film.

+A video of the animation can be found here https://github.com/EifelMono/Tausendblatt/blob/master/Video/AnimationLogo.mp4

 The [ViewExtensions] (https://developer.xamarin.com/api/type/Xamarin.Forms.ViewExtensions) class is the basic for that

 * FadeTo</br>